oneup03/VRto3D/README.md

 - Here are some example multi-display configurations that are confirmed to work:
     - A single display connected to your computer twice in extended mode - switch between the inputs on the monitor as needed to move windows around
     - Multiple displays connected in extended mode - easier to move things around and manage
-    - A virtual monitor will work, but will prove tricky.
-[This IDD one works](https://www.reddit.com/r/cloudygamer/comments/185agmk/guide_how_to_setup_hdr_with_moonlightsunshine/)
+    - A virtual monitor will work, but will prove tricky
+        - [This IDD one works](https://www.reddit.com/r/cloudygamer/comments/185agmk/guide_how_to_setup_hdr_with_moonlightsunshine/) for anything except 3DVision
+        - A [hardware-based passthrough](https://a.co/d/gUkhWda) or [dummy plug](https://a.co/d/9T6ZBkB) should work with 3dVision
         - Sunshine/Moonlight is compatible

 #### Troubleshooting
+- The first thing to try is deleting your `Steam\config\steamvr.vrsettings`
 - If you have used other SteamVR drivers that also create a virtual HMD, you will need to disable and/or uninstall them
     - Run SteamVR
     - On the SteamVR Status window, go to `Menu -> Settings`